 AWS Log Analyzer with MCP — CloudWatch Deep Analysis

 Key differentiator: Purpose-built for CloudWatch log analysis — not a generic log query tool but an analysis tool.
 Browses CloudWatch Log Groups, executes Logs Insights queries, summarizes log content, identifies error patterns, and performs cross-service log correlation.
-Part of AWS’s broader MCP investment (awslabs/mcp monorepo at 8.5k stars also includes CloudWatch metrics/alarms and Application Signals for distributed tracing).
+Part of AWS’s broader MCP investment (awslabs/mcp monorepo now at ~8,864 stars, also includes CloudWatch metrics/alarms and Application Signals for distributed tracing).

 Limitation: AWS-only — useless for non-CloudWatch logs. stdio transport only.
-Last commit January 2025.
+No new features since launch — only routine dependency updates (python-multipart, cryptography, pygments) via Dependabot through April 2026.
 The awslabs/mcp monorepo has a separate CloudWatch Application Signals MCP server for distributed tracing with OTel-based root cause analysis, but the two servers are not integrated — you need both for logs + traces.

 SigNoz MCP Server — Open-Source Full-Stack Observability

-Limitation: 74 stars indicates early adoption.
+Limitation: 88 stars indicates early adoption relative to its feature depth.
 SigNoz itself, while growing, has a fraction of Grafana’s or Datadog’s market share.
 Go implementation requires compilation or Docker deployment.
-The combined surface (logs + traces + metrics + alerts + dashboards) may produce a large tool count for the context window.
+The combined surface (logs + traces + metrics + alerts + dashboards + docs) produces a large tool count that may challenge context windows.
+Rapid development means some newer tools may have rough edges.

 Also Available